Cisco Webex Contact Centre Has No Native Payment Capture

 Financial Services

 Banks, building societies, and financial institutions running Cisco Webex Contact Centre handle card payments for loan repayments, account top-ups, and fee collection.
 PCI compliance in financial services is subject to regulatory scrutiny from the FCA and PRA.
-Shuttle eliminates card data from the contact centre environment entirely, simplifying compliance and reducing audit scope.
+Shuttle keeps card data out of the contact centre environment entirely, simplifying compliance and reducing audit scope.

 Insurance